caren580/Database-Normalization-and-Acid-properties/Acid_properties.md

 ## DURABILITY
 Durability ensures that once a transaction has been committed, it will remain so, even in the event of power loss, crashes, or errors.
 In PostgreSQL, this is managed through the use of write-ahead logging (WAL), which records changes before they are applied to the database.
 ![Properties image](ACID_PROPERTIES.webp)

+## How ACID Properties Impact DBMS Design and Operation
+1. Data Integrity and Consistency
+ACID properties safeguard the data integrity of a DBMS by ensuring that transactions either complete successfully or leave no trace if interrupted.
+They prevent partial updates from corrupting the data and ensure that the database transitions only between valid states.
+2. Recovery and Fault Tolerance
+Durability ensures that even if a system crashes, the database can recover to a consistent state.
+Thanks to the Atomicity and Durability properties, if a transaction fails midway, the database remains in a consistent state.
+3. Concurrency Control
+ACID properties provide a solid framework for managing concurrent transactions.
+Isolation ensures that transactions do not interfere with each other, preventing data anomalies such as lost updates, temporary inconsistency, and uncommitted data.